 If you are applying as an International Student, please contact our International Centre via email email@example.com or telephone 00 44 (0)1223 226317.

 Many Access students feel they have not yet fully developed their potential and the programme offers them the chance to get to grips with the skills, knowledge and understanding necessary to succeed in Higher Education.

 Study Sociology, Psychology and Criminology and progress to study on a variety of degree courses including Social Work, Social Policy, Youth Work and Social Sciences - often leading to careers in the Social Services, the Housing Sector, Employment Services, Health and Welfare Services and the Criminal Justice System.
 Social Work degree courses often require students to have GCSE Maths and English at Grade C or above (some will accept alternative level 2 qualifications).

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
-Therefore you will need GCSE Maths grade C or GCSE English at C (or new grading 9-4 for GCSE Maths and English) or Level 2 Maths and English equivalent as a minimum before applying for this course.
+Therefore you will need GCSE Maths or GCSE English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent, as a minimum before applying for this course.
 However it is strongly recommended you have both.